styfenschaer/Numba-for-classes/README.md

 271 ms ± 3.63 ms per loop (mean ± std. dev. of 10 runs, 3 loops each)
 ```

-When the time is right, I will give more examples of what *numbas* can and cannot do.
+When the time is right, I will give more examples of what *Numbas* can and cannot do.
-You may be surprised how much you can actually do with such a simple solution as *numbas*,
+You may be surprised how much you can actually do with such a simple solution as *Numbas*,
 but also how limited it is, although many limitations could be fixed with a little love and time.

 One limitation I won't deprive you of is the need to reset your compiled function before changing the